hazadus/nuxt-trello-board/README.md

 - Nuxt differences with plain Vue3:
   - You don't have to import components, functions from VueUse, stuff like `ref()`, etc.

-## ToDos

-- 📌 Build Backend
-- 📌 Handle task card cloning: change `id`, `createdAt` for cloned cards.
-See Sortable.js docs on how to do it.

-## Ideas

-- 💡 "Favorites" column (computed)
-- 💡 "Soft" delete
-- 💡 Tags for tasks
-- 💡 Comments for tasks
-- 💡 Image attachments
-- 💡 File attachments

-## Done

-- 🚀 Add Stores (local storage).
-- 🚀 Add "Delete" button for columns.
-- 🚀 "Add new column" button.
-- 🚀 Edit column title
-- 🚀 Exclude checkboxes, star buttons from `tab` traverse (in Firefox, at least).

-## VSCode plugins
+## Recommended VSCode plugins

 - Volar
-- Disable built-in TypeScript plugin for this workspace
+  - Disable built-in TypeScript plugin for project's workspace
-- Tailwind CSS
+- Tailwind CSS Intellisense
+- Iconify Intellisense by Antfu